Last updated on June 20th, 2024 at 11:02 am

 Among the many attractions of Belize, none is more important to prospective retirees and expatriates than the relatively low cost of property and housing.
 For sure you can spend a lot of money on North American-style luxury developments.
 But you can also buy raw land at prices not seen in the U.S. since the 1960s and in some areas find a simple but pleasant rental house near the sea for under US$200. a month.

 Like anywhere in the world, local Belize real estate scams do exist.
 Be wary of fast-talking real estate brokers, attorneys or anyone making a high pressure pitch.
 Do not be afraid to walk away or take your own deliberate time on any real estate transaction.
 Do not be swayed by who the real estate agent is.
-Most real estate agents in Belize are immigrants from North American who have literally taken over this business from Belizeans.
+Many real estate agents in Belize are immigrants from North American who have literally taken over this business from Belizeans.
 You may understandably feel more comfortable with someone who looks like you, talks like you, and likely is from your own country.

 It is recommended that you do all real estate land transactions through a licensed Belize real estate agent or an ethical Belize attorney-at-law.
 You need to ensure that a Title Search is conducted at the Government Land Registry and that the real estate that you are purchasing is free and clear of all liens, judgments and encumbrances.
 A title search done through a local attorney should not cost you more than U.S. $250.